-- 4. The TITLE INDEX SHEET must also show on which pages the "Environmental/ Mitigation Requirements" notes are provided. - 5.
-SURETY AND COST RECOVERY The Development Services Director or City Manager may require appropriate surety instruments or bonds from private Permit Holders to ensure the long-term performance or implementation of required mitigation measures or programs.
-The City is authorized to recover its cost to offset the salary, overhead, and expenses for City personnel and programs to monitor qualifying projects.

-PART II- Post-Plan Check (after permit issuance/prior to start of construction)

-1. PRE CONSTRUCTION MEETING IS REQUIRED TEN (10) WORKING DAYS PRIOR TO BEGINNING ANY WORK ON THIS PROJECT.
+4. The TITLE INDEX SHEET must also show on which pages the "Environmental/Mitigation Requirements" notes are provided.

+- 5. SURETY AND COST RECOVERY The Development Services Director or City Manager may require appropriate surety instruments or bonds from private Permit Holders to ensure the long-term performance or implementation of required mitigation measures or programs.
+The City is authorized to recover its cost to offset the salary, overhead, and expenses for City personnel and programs to monitor qualifying projects. - B. GENERAL REQUIREMENTS PART II Post Plan Check (After permit issuance/Prior to start of construction) - 1.
+PRE CONSTRUCTION MEETING IS REQUIRED TEN (10) WORKING DAYS PRIOR TO BEGINNING ANY WORK ON THIS PROJECT.
 The PERMIT HOLDER/OWNER is responsible to arrange and perform this meeting by contacting the CITY RESIDENT ENGINEER (RE) of the Field Engineering Division and City staff from MITIGATION MONITORING COORDINATION (MMC).
-Attendees must also include the Permit holder's Representative(s), Job Site Superintendent and the following consultants: Qualified paleontologist monitor and acoustician.
+Attendees must also include the Permit holder's Representative(s), Job Site Superintendent, and the following consultant: